MaoZiming/papers/1-basic-os/01-address-translation.md

     * Better support sparse address spaces
   * Segment map resides in processor
     * Segment table has protection.
       * E.g. Code segment should be read-only.
 Data and stack would be read-write (stores allowed)
   * Cons
-    * External fragmentation: allocate variable-sized segments chop up free memory into odd-sized pieces
+    * External fragmentation.
     * Not flexible enough to support fully generalized, sparse address space
       * if our model of how the address space is being used doesn’t match how the segmentation has been designed, segmentation doesn’t work very well
 * Instead of having just one base and bounds pair in MMU, have a base-and-bound pair per **logical segment** of the address space